kamleshlalan19-droid/Blockforge/README.md

 ## 📜 Credits

-Created by **Kamlesh**.
+Created by **Kamlesh and Nolan.**.

 Built with [Three.js](https://threejs.org/).

 ## ⚠️ Disclaimer

-KamCraft is an independent fan-inspired project and is not affiliated with or endorsed by Mojang or Microsoft.
+Blockforge is an independent fan-inspired project and is not affiliated with or endorsed by Mojang or Microsoft.

-All original code, designs, and assets used in KamCraft belong to their respective creators.
+All original code, designs, and assets used in Blockforge belong to their respective creators.